ultraleap/HandyBeam/doc/source/023_api_principles.rst

 * Procedures take in data, only in data structures, and output data in data structures
 * Procedures assume that the data is correct and complete, and are not required to do much checking.
 * Procedures are only expected to work if the data structures and the data is correct and complete
 * Procedures do not care if the data is correct.
-They work if it is, and can fail silently if it is not
+They work well if it is, and can fail silently if it is not
 * Procedures do not store any data for themselves beyond it's life time.
 They avoid the need to have a persistent state.
 * Procedures do not alter any external data, nor require any more data than provided in the explicit input
 * Procedures do not need to be pretty nor easy to use